| Concepts: Performance Testing Performance testing is a class of tests implemented and executed to characterize

 decisions, but it's more time consuming and requires a basic understanding

+of statistics.
 Detailed analysis uses the concept of statistical significance to help

 understand when differences in performance behavior are real or due to some